 Loyola is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 The University is also a member of a number of national, regional, and local associations on higher education.
 A complete listing of these associations is available in the graduate catalogue or in the records office during regular business hours.

-The American Psychological Association (APA) has granted 7-years accreditation* to the program.
-The first class of students enrolled in 1996 and we are proud that all our Psy.D. graduates are designated as graduating from an APA approved* doctoral program in clinical psychology.
+The doctoral program is accredited by the American Psychological Association (APA)*.
+The first class of students enrolled in 1996 and we are proud that all our Psy.D. graduates are designated as graduating from an APA-approved* doctoral program in clinical psychology.
 The department continues to be actively engaged in a rigorous self-study process in order to maintain high quality standards of education and training.

 The psychology department is a member of the Council of Applied Masters Programs in Psychology.
 It is also a member of the National Council of Schools and Programs of Professional Psychology.